Lyrica vs Gabapentin: What's the difference?

 - Lyrica is absorbed faster and starts working more quickly than gabapentin.
 Lyrica reaches its peak concentrations within an hour of being taken, whereas it takes 3 to 4 hours for gabapentin to reach its peak concentration

 - There is some evidence that Lyrica may have a higher addiction potential than gabapentin due to its faster absorption and onset of action

 - Although both drugs have similar interactions, gabapentin may also interact with NSAIDs, such as ibuprofen, naproxen, and diclofenac.

 Because Lyrica and gabapentin belong to the same class of medicine (gabapentinoids), they have many similarities, for example:

-- A shared mechanism of action (way they work), although experts are not exactly what this is but suggest it is through binding to certain pathways in the nervous system.
+- A shared mechanism of action (the way the medicines work), although experts are not exactly sure what the mechanism of action is, they suggest it is through binding to certain pathways in the nervous system.
 Even though both are structurally like gamma-aminobutyric acid (GABA), they do not bind to GABA or benzodiazepine receptors

 - Some side effects, such as dizziness, drowsiness, loss of balance or coordination, problems with memory or concentration, tremors, and vision problems (blurred vision or double vision) have been reported with both medicines